tikotus/funky-chat-client/README.md

 Choose a name and chat on channels.

 There are two different kind of channels: Joined and available.
 Joined channels are the one you have joined.
-You will see messages sent to these channels after you joined it.
 Available channels are channels others have joined.
-You can't see messages sent to available channels before you joined it.
-A future improvement would be to download old messages from a cache when you join a channel.
+Old messages are loaded when the client joins a channel.

 Join new channels with '/join [chan]'